Beverage antenna: Gain

 Directivity increases with the length of the antenna.
-While directivity begins to develop at a length of only 0.25 wavelength, directivity becomes more significant at one wavelength and improves steadily until the antenna reaches a length of about two wavelengths.
-In Beverages longer than two wavelengths, directivity does not increase because the currents in the antenna cannot remain in phase with the radio wave.
+Useful directivity begins to develop at a length of only 1/4 wavelength; it becomes more significant at one wavelength and improves steadily until the antenna reaches a length of about two wavelengths, depending on the soil and the antenna height.
+For Beverages longer than two wavelengths, its directivity no longer improves, since the slightly slower electrical waves in the antenna wire cannot remain in phase with the slightly faster radio waves in the air.